• Skip to primary navigation

 Instructions

-• Add in 1 Tbsp sugar, salt and water.
+• Into the bowl of the stand mixer, add flour, 1 Tbsp sugar, salt and remaining water.

-• Mix well and knead for 5 minutes or until dough is smooth.
+• Add in yeast mixture.
+Mix well and knead for 5 minutes or until dough is smooth.

 • On a lightly floured surface roll out with a rolling pin.
 (May divide dough into two pieces for two smaller loaves if desired)